nmfs-ost/noaa-fit-resources/_posts/2019-07-16-code-testing.md

 Unit tests check that a singular piece of code (i.e. a function or method) does what it is intended to.
-The benefit of this type of test is that it is relatively straightforward to create and can catch many problems in software.
+The benefit of this type of test is that it is relatively straightforward to create and it can catch many problems in software.
 The downside is unit tests are simplistic and therefore somewhat tedious to create.
 Most software platforms or IDEs have a way to auto-generate a skeleton of the unit test methods a user